-As people around the world celebrate International Women’s Day on Thursday — an annual March 8 observance — countries from Kyrgyzstan to Cambodia will officially honor women’s rights and achievements across the political, economic, social and cultural spheres.
+As people around the world celebrate International Women’s Day — an annual March 8 observance — countries from Kyrgyzstan to Cambodia will officially honor women’s rights and achievements across the political, economic, social and cultural spheres.
 The day has been designated as an official United Nations observance since 1975, which was International Women’s Year, and is a national holiday in many parts of the world.

 But the day’s origins go much further back than 1975 — and are more radical than what we might expect from a day so widely celebrated.

 Centering around the socialist movements of the early 20th century, here’s more on the history of how International Women’s Day (IWD) came to be:

 How did International Women’s Day start?